mathifold/mathifold/plus/en/about.md

 </div>

 <div class="plus">
-	<b>Mathifold</b> is a project whose goal is to make mathematics accesible to all areas of knowledge, rooted in gratuity, open collaboration and the best pedagogical tools
+	<b>Mathifold</b> is a project whose goal is to make mathematics accesible to all areas of knowledge, completely free, based on open collaboration and the best pedagogical tools
 </div>